 That said, though, we do generate one heckuva crowd and encourage anyone to make use of it.
 Musicians are free to put out a tip jar or sell their music and merch, artists and crafters set up yard-shops, and enterprising neighbors and do-good nonprofits help make refreshments available.
 If it's legal, have at it.

-The 2019 Porchfest is expected to feature over 200 individual acts spread across an equal number of porches.
+The 2021 Porchfest is expected to feature roughly 200 individual acts spread across an equal number of porches.

 Who should come?

 Everyone!
 Oakhurst Porchfest is family-friendly and open to all, with all kinds of music to suit all kinds of tastes.